-Some of the Lewis Chessmen may not have been chessmen at all according to new research.
-The 12th and 13th century gaming pieces which were discovered in Uig on the Isle of Lewis in 1831 are considered to be Scotland’s most renowned archaeological find.
-An article in the journal Medieval Archaeology by David Caldwell, Mark Hall and Caroline Wilkinson suggests that many of the 93 ivory pieces may have been used in a game called hnefatafl – an ancient Viking board game that pre-dates…
+ome of the Lewis Chessmen may not have been chessmen at all according to new research.
+The and century gaming pieces which were discovered in Uig on the Isle of Lewis in 1831 are considered to be Scotland’s most renowned archaeological find.

 The Irish National Museum of Archaeology, Dublin.
 A wonderful museum.
 This gold Lunula, a neck ornament, has been cold hammered (using stone hammers) from a single nugget of Irish gold, to an incredible thinness.